phot-lab/pyphot/docs/dev-doc.md

 ## Legacy files

-The legacy phot module is in `legacy` folder.
+The legacy phot module is in the `legacy` folder.
+It stores old version of `phot` project and has the value of reference.